top of page

 The noun 'diminution' shares its etymological roots with the verb 'diminish.'
 It comes from the Latin word 'diminutio,' which is derived from 'diminuere,' meaning 'to make smaller' or 'to lessen.'
 The suffix '-tion' in English is often added to verbs to create nouns denoting the action or process of the verb.
 In the case of 'diminution,' it signifies the process or act of becoming smaller or less in size, amount, or degree.
 The etymology of 'diminution' underscores its connection to the concept of reduction or lessening, highlighting the idea of something decreasing in size, extent, or significance.

-Quiz: Find the meaning of the noun diminution:
+Find the correct meaning of the noun diminution:

 Try Again!